Sections of This Topic Include

-Similar to advertising and promotions, a media plan and calendar can be very useful, which specifies what media methods to be used and when.
+Similar to advertising and promotions, a media plan and calendar can be very useful, which specifies what media methods to use and when.
 One of the more recent, important public relations activities is maintaining — and sometimes restoring — a strong public image on the Web.

 - What’s “Advertising, Marketing, Promotion, Public Relations and Publicity, and Sales?”

-- Some Major Methods of Advertising and Promotion (of products, services and company)
+- Some Major Methods of Advertising and Promotion (of products, services and companies)

 - What is Public Relations?
 A Humorous View

 - Why Do Public Relations??